sidney-eliot/3d-artists-handbook/content/glossary.md

 ### Diffuse Reflection

 - Diffuse reflection is light that has been refracted
-- Light ray hits surface, enters the object, is scattered multiple times and finally is refracted out of the object at the same point it entered the object
+- Light ray hits a surface, enters the object, is scattered multiple times and finally is refracted out of the object at the same point it entered the object
-- Most diffuse materials have high absorption so for the light to leave the object it can only travel(scatter) short distances within the object
+- Most diffuse materials have high absorption so for the light to leave the object it can only travel (scatter) short distances within the object
 - Materials with both high scattering and low absorption are called translucent or participating materials
 - The outgoing direction of the ray is fairly independent of surface roughness and the incident direction
 - Surface irregularities are referred to as roughness, smoothness, glossiness or